Troubleshoot Outlook add-in activation

 Does the host application apply all the regular expressions to the portion of the item body as you expect?

 This section applies to all activation rules that use regular expressions -- particularly those that are applied to the item body, which may be large in size and take longer to evaluate for matches.
 You should be aware that even if the item property that an activation rule depends on has the value you expect, the host application may not be able to evaluate all the regular expressions on the entire value of the item property.
-To provide reasonable performance and to control excessive resource usage by a read add-in, Outlook, Outlook Web App and OWA for Devices observe the following limits on processing regular expressions in activation rules at run time:
+To provide reasonable performance and to control excessive resource usage by a read add-in, Outlook, Outlook on the web and mobile devices observe the following limits on processing regular expressions in activation rules at run time:

-Number of regular expression matches -- The Outlook rich clients, Outlook Web App and OWA for Devices each returns a maximum of 50 regular expression matches.
+Number of regular expression matches -- The Outlook rich clients, and Outlook on the web and mobile devices each returns a maximum of 50 regular expression matches.
 These matches are unique, and duplicate matches do not count against this limit.
-Do not assume any order to the returned matches, and do not assume the order in an Outlook rich client is the same as that in Outlook Web App and OWA for Devices.
+Do not assume any order to the returned matches, and do not assume the order in an Outlook rich client is the same as that in Outlook on the web and mobile devices.
 If you expect many matches to regular expressions in your activation rules, and you're missing a match, you may be exceeding this limit.

 Table 3.
 Length limits for a regular expression match